-Although we thoroughly appreciated the grandeur, magnificence, and novelty of the scenery we had witnessed during our ten days in Alaskan waters, yet we were all quite agreed that, weird, strange, and grand though it might be, it did not begin to equal what we had seen on the Canadian Pacific road near Mount Stephen when we crossed the Rockies, or Mount Macdonald when we journeyed over the Selkirks.
+Although we thoroughly appreciated the grandeur, magnificence, and novelty of the scenery we had witnessed during our ten days in Alaskan waters, yet we were all quite agreed that weird, strange, and grand though it might be, it did not begin to equal what we had seen on the Canadian Pacific road near Mount Stephen when we crossed the Rockies, or Mount Macdonald when we journeyed over the Selkirks.

 On our return to Vancouver, on the morning of May 29th, we found our special train backed down upon the wharf, ready to receive us for our homeward trip.
-Everything was immediately transferred from the boat to the cars.

-We had intended stopping over at Shuswap Lake to fish, but we received word from Mr.

-informed us it would be better to continue directly to Banff.
+Every thing was immediately transferred from the boat to the cars.
+We had intended stopping over at Shuswap Lake to fish, but we received word from Mr. Marpole that the flies and mosquitoes were biting faster than the fish; he informed us it would be better to continue directly to Banff.

 Our train really looked better now than on the day we started from New York; the trucks of the cars had all been overhauled and painted.
 Mr. Abbott did all he possibly could for our comfort.

 The ride up the Fraser River Canyon was extremely interesting; the scenery seemed to be even more beautiful than it did the day we journeyed down.
 We arrived at the junction of the Thompson and Fraser rivers about three o'clock in the afternoon, and reached Kamloops Lake about seven o'clock, just as we were about sitting down to dinner.
 None of us before had realized what a beautiful sheet of water this is.
 We reached Kamloops about nine o'clock, where Mr. Marpole and his master mechanic met us.